Vermont becomes 1st state to enact law requiring oil companies pay for damage from climate change

 The American Petroleum Institute, the top lobbying group for the oil and gas industry, has said it’s extremely concerned the legislation “retroactively imposes costs and liability on prior activities that were legal, violates equal protection and due process rights by holding companies responsible for the actions of society at large; and is preempted by federal law."
 It also said in a letter to lawmakers before the bill became law that the measure does not provide notice to potential affected businesses about the size of the potential fees.

-Vermont legislators know that the law will face legal challenges, and the governor worries about costs to the small state.
+Vermont lawmakers know the state will face legal challenges, but the governor worries about the costs and what it means for other states if Vermont fails.

-“Instead of coordinating with other states like New York and California, with far more abundant resources, Vermont – one of the least populated states with the lowest GDP in the country – has decided to recover costs associated with climate change on its own,” Scott wrote.
-But he said he understands "the desire to seek funding to mitigate the effects of climate change that has hurt our state in so many ways.”

-Vermont state Rep. Martin LaLonde, an attorney, said in statement that lawmakers worked closely with many legal scholars in shaping the bill.
+State Rep. Martin LaLonde, a Democrat and an attorney, believes Vermont has a solid legal case.
+Legislators worked closely with many legal scholars in crafting the bill, he said in statement.